lemon-markets/sdk-python/README.md

 ### SDK client

 To create and configure our SDK client you will need to have separate API tokens for `Market Data API` and `Trading API`.
-You also need to choose which environment you want to use for trading: `paper` or `money`, defaults to `paper`.
+You also need to choose which environment you want to use for trading: `paper` or `live`, defaults to `paper`.
 For how to obtain and use our api token, see [here](https://docs.lemon.markets/authentication).
 The snippet below shows how to properly create a SDK client:
 ```python